 "Pardon me?"
 Rupin glanced up from the book.

-She snatched the book out of his hand and threw it across the room.
-He sat back, crossing his arms, nonplussed.
+She threw the book across the room.
+He crossed his arms, nonplussed.

 "Forget that," she said.
-"I asked you a question.
-Do you find me charming?"
+"I asked if you find me charming."

 "I already answered you."

 "I didn't like that answer.
 Give me another one."

 "Which answer would you prefer?”
 He was all but smirking at her now, she was sure, though his smirk was, as ever, an elusive thing, hiding behind a haze of something that seemed almost too much like sincerity.

 "Do you think me beautiful?" she said.
 "Do you think I am witty and fair?
 You mean to ask me to marry you tomorrow.
 Do you think I’ll say yes?"
 The storm was particularly violent tonight, and the wind howled against the windows.
 At times Leona thought the old castle might shake to pieces over their heads.

 Things had been different since the night of the gallery.
 Her victory over him was short-lived.
 From that point on he'd seemed increasingly sure of himself, and all of her efforts to fluster him wilted.
 And great animal was no longer about the grounds, it seemed, for she had not seen nor heard a sign of it since that night.
 Its absence made her edgy.
 She was sure Rupin was responsible.

 “You know you’re not a real man, don’t you?” she said, still holding the fire poker.